madaraw/axion/README.md

 # Axion Task Management App

-Axion is a task management app built using Vue 3, Nuxt 3, Tailwind CSS, and powered by Back4App.
+Axion is a task management app built using <code>Vue 3</code>, <code>Nuxt 3</code>, <code>Tailwind CSS</code>, and powered by Back4App.
 It allows users to efficiently manage their tasks with a focus on simplicity and usability.
+You can use [this link](axion-phi.vercel.app) For a demo.
+Use username <code>test</code> & password <code>Vue 3</code> to skip the registration.

+## Motivation
+The primary objective of this project is to acquire proficiency in <code>Vue 3</code> and <code>Nuxt 3</code> by actively exploring their features.
+The project entails implementing <code>CRUD</code> operations and registration functionalities, leveraging various features such as server-side API calls, <code>Pinia</code> for state management, and the incorporation of middlewares to enforce authentication restrictions.

 ## Features